Healthcare Team

 • Mrs Rekha Kaura (f)

-Our Healthcare Assistant provides support to qualified nurses/doctors by carrying out specific procedures and giving advice.
-Rekha is a specially trained healthcare assistant and is always striving to do better.
+Our Healthcare Assistants provides support to qualified nurses/doctors by carrying out specific procedures and giving advice.
+Rekha and Fatima are specially trained healthcare assistant and both are always striving to do better.

 Take blood, give advice on a healthy lifestyle, test urine, measure blood pressure, height and weight, carry out health checks, wound dressing, vaccinations such as b12, pneumococcal and flu vaccination.

-She may act as chaperone when a patient or doctor requests one.
+At time they may act as chaperones when a patient or doctor requests one.

 Clinical Pharmacist